What makes the difference between our ability to choose an apple over a Twix bar when we want to lose weight?

 Your ego may be pissed but your heart will thank you for it.
 It is an act of self-love that increases personal power because you behave in the direction that can help bring you what you want: intimacy and harmony in your relationships.

 Our need to be right stems from an unconscious (and rather innocent) attachment to the ego identity we know ourselves to be.
 When that feels threatened, we get defensive and close our heart to the other person’s needs or perspective.
-This is a challenge for a lot of us.
+This is a challenge for many of us.

 3. Make amends with someone you have unintentionally hurt and haven’t forgiven yourself for

 Call them, show up at their door, or write a letter that you don’t intend to send.
 It’s time to let go of that dead weight!
-Express your guilt and what you have learned and forgive yourself.
+Express your guilt, acknowledge what you have learned, and forgive yourself.

 The benefit of this is twofold: